1938 Atlantic hurricane season: Hurricane One

-1938 January Hurricane

 In 2012, as part of their ongoing Atlantic hurricane reanalysis project, the National Hurricane Center identified a previously undocumented hurricane.
 On January 1, an extratropical cyclone formed over the northeastern Atlantic along the tail-end of a cold front.
 The cyclone initially moved east but soon turned south then west by January 3.
 Warm air coalesced in the vicinity of the storm, and the frontal boundary dissipated, leading to the formation of a tropical storm by 18:00 UTC on January 3 about 850 mi southwest of the Azores.
 It is possible, however, that the system existed as a subtropical cyclone before transitioning into a fully tropical entity.
 The storm temporarily embarked on a more westerly course before banking south-southwest, through which time it intensified into a Category 1 hurricane, peaking with winds of 80 mph.
 Gradual weakening ensued as the cyclone entered the deep tropical Atlantic east of the Leeward Islands, with its final point recognized at 18:00 UTC on January 6.

 The cyclone is one of only two hurricanes to form in the Atlantic basin during the month of January, alongside Hurricane Alex in 2016.
 Hurricane Alice attained hurricane strength in January 1955 but developed the previous month.
-Additionally, it is one of only six tropical cyclones to persist during the month, including the aforementioned systems, a tropical storm in 1951, a subtropical storm in 1978, and Tropical Storm Zeta in 2006.
+Additionally, it is one of only seven tropical or subtropical cyclones to persist during the month, including the aforementioned systems, a tropical storm in 1951, a subtropical storm in 1978, Tropical Storm Zeta in 2006, and a subtropical storm in 2023.